TheoManDan/Thread-Safe-client-server-manipulating-a-hashtable-via-shared-memory/README.md

 have the "command dispatcher" section.
 When it receives a command it create a new task (p-thread).

 ### the client
-The client will work in the same segment of shared memory (where the hashmap lives) and will perform a number of commands.
+The client will work in the same segment of shared memory (where the queue of commands lives) and will perform a number of random commands.

 ### the hash-table class
-The hashmap class exists in languages such as Java or Python but not in C/C++ so we have to do it.
+The hashmap class exists in languages such as Java or Python but not in C/C++ so we have to implement it.
 It may not be as rich as classical hashmaps but the functions needed for our use are implemented

 ### the shared memory class